jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 In general, the most delicate direction is toward the center of the salão because it can look as if you are aiming across the salão at other people.
+If you are aiming across the salão then you must have consent; it should be an orchestrated collective action.
+If you are aiming elsewhere then consent is less important.

 ## Pose Ensembles